fabianfassnacht/SAM2_geotiff_tutorial/README.md

 	from rasterio.transform import rowcol
 	from affine import Affine

+If you forgot to install some packages you could run for example this code to install the shapely package - but see warning above:

+	#!pip install shapely

 Next we define a function that allows to plot the input image along with the masks created by SAM.